ZerxDevelopments/qb-pawnshop/README.md

+# NoPixel 4.0 Inspired
-# 🏪 QB-Pawnshop update NoPixel 4.0 Inspired
+# 🏪 QB-Pawnshop update

 # Nopixel 4.0 inspired
 A simple and clean Pawn Shop script for QBCore servers, allowing players to sell configured items for cash or bank deposits.
 This version has been stripped of any melting features for a streamlined roleplay and economic experience.